How to Overcome a Fear of Intimacy

 Romantic relationships are all about fostering a deep emotional connection with your partner, with intimacy a key part of this process.

-“Intimacy is the ongoing closeness between two or more people, usually in romantic relationships,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Expert at Paired.
+“Intimacy is the ongoing closeness between two or more people, usually in romantic relationships,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “The four types of intimacy that most experience in relationships are physical, spiritual, mental (or intellectual), and emotional intimacy.
 However, friendships, families, and many non-romantic or sexual relationships also involve a significant amount of healthy intimacy.”